-Strategy One: We resource diverse women's rights organisations, primarily in Asia and the Pacific, with money, skills, and donors to come in" (Interviewee, IWDA Partner Perception Review, July access 2021).
-Access: IWDA provided access in terms of 'connecting the dots from global to local' and encouraging partners to participate in activities such as Generation Equality Forum.
-Strategy Two: We IWDA played a leadership role on the Generation Equality Forum Action support global and Coalition Six on Feminist Movements and Leadership.
-Engagement in this regional convening fora has strengthened IWDA's profile in the international arena and and strengthening of relationships have been strengthened. movements to - advance gender equality Goal 2: Promoto syste mic change towards gender equality for all Goal 2.
-Promote syste mic change towards genuer equality for all Strategy Three: We The innovation of the Equality Insights measure has become very transform discourse apparent this year, and has been able to engage more with feminist on gender equality movements and the practice of 'building constituencies'.
+Strategy One: We resource diverse women's rights organisations, primarily in Asia and the Pacific, with and a second second denomination in the second in money, skills, and donors to come in" (Interviewee, IWDA Partner Perception Review, July access 2021).
+Access: IWDA provided access in terms of 'connecting the dots from globa to local' and encouraging partners to participate in activities such as Charles T. a.
+M. Generation Equality Forum.
+Strategy Two: We support global and IWDA played a leadership role on the Generation Equality Forum Action regional convening Coalition Six on Feminist Movements and Leadership.
+Engagement in this and strengthening of fora has strengthened IWDA's profile in the international arena and movements to relationships have been strengthened. advance gender equality Goal 2: Promote syste mic change towards gender equality for all Strategy Three: We The innovation of the Equality Insights measure has become very transform discourse apparent this year, and has been able to engage more with feminist on gender equality movements and the practice of 'building constituencies'.
 IWDA's research through knowledge on feminist foreign policy produced significant outputs which created new creation and relationships with civil society and government feminist foreign policy translation advocates.
-Strategy Four: We IWDA used our locational power to increase calls for action to address leverage our issues affecting women and Women's Rights Organisations (WROs) in our locational power for region, including stronger action by Australia in response to the military advocacy and coup in Myanmar, increased resources for the response and recovery influence from COVID-19, and increased resourcing of WROs Goal 3: Build a resilier at and relevant feminist organisation Strategy Five: We IWDA achieved increased organisational sustainability both through its ensure our own 'everyday excellence' of meeting its projected income targets and by also organisational embarking on new innovations on income generation and re-thinking our sustainability, role in terms of partnerships. wellbeing, diversity IWDA embarked on an ambitious and challenging journey in terms of its and feminist practice own diversity and inclusion which incorporated significant formal structural changes in terms of its Board and policies; and organisational 'norms' change in terms of anti-racism, decolonisation, and disability inclusion.
+Strategy Four: We IWDA used our locational power to increase calls for action to address leverage our issues affecting women and Women's Rights Organisations (WROs) in our locational power for region, including stronger action by Australia in response to the military advocacy and coup in Myanmar, increased resources for the response and recovery influence from COVID-19, and increased resourcing of WROs Goal 3: Build a resilier t and relevant feminist organisation 61 1 51 144 Strategy Five: We IWDA achieved increased organisational sustainability both through its ensure our own 'everyday excellence' of meeting its projected income targets and by also organisational embarking on new innovations on income generation and re-thinking our sustainability, role in terms of partnerships. wellbeing, diversity IWDA embarked on an ambitious and challenging journey in terms of its and feminist practice own diversity and inclusion which incorporated significant formal structural changes in terms of its Board and policies; and organisational 'norms' change in terms of anti-racism, decolonisation, and disability inclusion.